 - Via San Gregorio Armeno is in the heart of Naples historic center, just a short walk from Duomo

-Is Naples if the capital of nativity scenes, Salerno could easily win the title of queen of lights.
-One of the biggest local events here indeed is a Christmas festival called Luci d’Artista (literally, Artistic Lights), that lights up every corner of the city with stunning light installations based on an annual theme (this year it’s marine life).
+If Naples is the capital of nativity scenes, then Salerno could easily win the title of queen of lights!
+One of the biggest local events here is Luci d’Artista (literally, Artistic Lights), a Christmas festival that lights up every corner of the city with stunning light installations based on an annual theme (this year it’s marine life).

-Lights are turned on each evening at sunset until late at night and are accompanied by a traditional Christmas market along the Lungomare Trieste waterfront and a panoramic ferris wheel in Piazza della Concordia.
+Lights are turned on every evening at sunset until late at night and are accompanied by a traditional Christmas market sneaking through Lungomare Trieste waterfront and a panoramic ferris wheel in Piazza della Concordia.